knxd/knxd/doc/inifile.rst

 single
 ------

-knxd will behave as if there is only a single device talking to the driver in question, instead of a complete knx network with mutiple clients.
+This filter allows knxd to connect to devices which only expect (or accept) a single device.
+Thus, on outgoing packets knxd will remember the sender's address in order to re-address any replies (if they're addressed individually).

-Specifically, on outgoing packets it will remember the sender's address in order to re-address any replies (if they're addressed individually).
+The "single" filter may not be necessary unless you're programming devices with ETS.

 monitor
 -------